potassco/clorm/README.rst

                 print("\t Item {} at time {}".format(a.item, a.time))

 Calling ``query.get(d.name)`` executes the query for the given driver.
-Because it is the first parameter it matches against the placeholder ``ph1_`` in the query definition.
+Because ``d.name`` is the first parameter it matches against the placeholder ``ph1_`` in the query definition.
 Currently, CLORM support up to four placeholders.

 Running this example produces the following results: